wolfspelz/ConfigSharp/README.md

       }
     }

 But it is just a BCP (best current practice).
 It is not hard coded in the library.
-You can roll your own plicy.
+You can roll your own policy.
 It's plain C#.

+### Accessing config properties

+App settings / config properties / members of the config object can be accessed in different ways.

+#### Properties of a config object instance

+xx

+#### Properties of a global config object

+yy

+#### Getter functions with string based property name and default value

+zz

+### What is built in an what is not

+Not built in and for you to change:
+- namespace in config files
+- class names in config files
+- method names in config files
+- config object class name, e.g. MyConfig
+- property names (of course)
+- C# properties or memeber variables with initialization
+- Global config accessor name, e.g. Config.Global.MyProperty or App.Settings.MyProperty
+- Configuration management policy, because it is implemented by your config files

+Built in:
+- Config class must be derived from ConfigSharp.Container